camipozas/sap_extraction/README.md

 Secondly, the individually downloads files were hosted in a temporary folder in the same code, where once all the files consolidated, they are deleted.
 This consolidated is a dataframe that converts to excel.

-Things to consider, when changing users it depends on their role and profile whithin the platform since their url will depend on this and in turn the way to enter the transaction (frames).
+Things to consider, when changing users it depends on their role and profile within the platform since their url will depend on this and in turn the way to enter the transaction (frames).

 Finally, in theory all possible SAP errors are mapped in such away that they doesn't have to be executed in a supervised way.